 Killing the Zombies!

-Several virtualization management tools have emerged to help admins identify these orphaned VMs (a.k.a. idle, stale, or zombie VMs), but the vast majority of virtual environments have not deployed advanced VM management tools due to time, cost, or some mixture of the two.
+Several virtualization management tools have emerged to help admins identify these orphaned VMs (i.e., idle, stale, or zombie VMs), but the vast majority of virtual environments have not deployed advanced VM management tools due to time, cost, or some mixture of the two.
 It's also worth noting that while these virtualization management tools can help identify and take a few remediation steps to eliminate idle VMs, they are primarily reporting tools that show you where you should take action.
-That's one of the primary reasons I believe that "Server Provisioning and Configuration Management" are in the "Trough of Disillusionment" in Gartner's "Hype Cycle for Virtualization 2013."
+That's one of the primary reasons I believe that 'Server Provisioning and Configuration Management' are in the 'Trough of Disillusionment' in Gartner's 'Hype Cycle for Virtualization 2013.'
 The tools available to handle these tasks still leave something to be desired in our world that desires more set-it-and-forget-it types of automation.